 Teachers First Foundation (ÖÖV)

-Teachers First Foundation (ÖÖV) is a dynamic non-profit organization dedicated to prioritizing and elevating the well-being of educators. ÖÖV’s core mission revolves around providing targeted teacher trainings and fostering a robust network for teachers and educational leaders, both within Turkey and internationally.
+Teachers First Foundation (ÖÖV) is a dynamic non-profit organization dedicated to prioritizing and elevating the well-being of educators. ÖÖV’s core mission revolves around providing targeted teacher training and fostering a robust network for teachers and educational leaders, both within Turkey and internationally.
 In line with its commitment to well-rounded professional development, ÖÖV focuses on three key areas within the Euro-framework: digital transformation, inclusivity, and sustainability.
 They empower teachers to effectively integrate digital tools, advocate for inclusive education, and cultivate a self-sustaining educational model that transcends generations. ÖÖV’s impact extends across various age groups, from early childhood educators to school administrators, education professionals, and ultimately, students of all ages.
 Their visionary approach emphasizes the transformation of teachers not only as educators but as individuals, shaping the future of education through empowerment, collaboration, and well-being.
 Join ÖÖV in its mission to promote teacher well-being, foster meaningful connections, and drive innovation in education both locally and globally.

 The evaluation concept of the ICSE Factory project is designed to see to what extent the project has reached its objectives: to foster improved science education for all citizens by creating new partnerships in local communities, such as between teachers, students, scientists, researchers, innovators, and professionals in enterprises.